benweissmann/ldap-rails/README.md

 generator in config/initializer/ldap_auth.rb.
 See the instruction in that file for more detail.

+## Roadmap

+Planned features:

+* Access control based on LDAP groups.
+* Integration with ActiveRecord to easily store authenticated users in your database.

 ## License

-ldap-rails is licensed under the MIT license
+ldap-rails is licensed under the MIT license.
+See LICENSE.txt for details.